vicompany/eslint-config-vi/README.md

 ## Why another config?

-We love the [Airbnb config](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb), but we don't agree on everything and it's easier to maintain our own config.
+We love the [Airbnb config](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb), but we don't agree on everything and it's faster and easier to maintain our own config.

 ## Installation